Your local guide to the Sussex Flea Market!

 Bringing a folding chair or other seating is a good idea as public seating is very limited outdoors.

-One aisle in the centre of the park is dedicated to canteen services, making it easy to refuel for
+One aisle in the centre of the park (beside Perry Street) is dedicated to canteen services.

 the easiest to navigate.